in January, this convention features targeted training for sales

 and companies wishing to support the Association or promote their

-The registration deadline is Friday, January 24, 2014.
-This date is also the cancellation deadline.
-No refunds will be given after this date.
+The registration deadline is Friday, January 7, 2011.
+The cancellation deadline is also January 7 so no refunds will be given after this date.

 SCBA would like to thank

-the following companies for offering sponsorship support to the 2014 conference.
+the following companies for offering sponsorship support to the 2011 convention.

 Tri-County Technical College